Glue Resist Watercolor Rainbow

 7. Paint Sky

-Once you’re done painting the clouds, add a few more drops of liquid watercolour paint to the water (or switch to undiluted sky blue if you’re using kids’ watercolour paint).
-Like before, you can test the colour on a separate piece of paper if you want to make sure it’s the right shade of blue.
+Once you’re done painting the clouds, add a few more drops of liquid watercolor paint to the water (or switch to undiluted sky blue if you’re using kids’ watercolor paint).
+Like before, you can test the color on a separate piece of paper if you want to make sure it’s the right shade of blue.

 Paintbrush painting blue sky around rainbow.